-Lunch seems like a lifetime ago and as the clock ticks round to 3:30pm you’re struggling to complete even the most basic tasks; like writing your own name.
-It’s a part of everyone’s life, this afternoon slump, and it is thought that feeling sleepy around two or three o’clock is part of our natural, circadian rhythms.
-Yet there are ways to overcome this daily afternoon slump, so sit up, stop yawning and take note of these tips.
+Ever get that feeling at work when lunch seems like a lifetime ago and as the clock ticks round to 3.30pm you’re struggling to complete even the most basic tasks?
+Well, it’s a part of many people’s life, this afternoon slump.
+It is thought that feeling sleepy around two or three o’clock is just part of our natural, circadian rhythms – that’s the physical, mental and behavioural changes that follow our daily cycles.
+Yet there are ways to overcome this slump.
+So sit up, stop yawning, and take note of these tips.

-If you don’t have much time in the morning or don’t feel like eating first thing you could always have a breakfast you can eat on the move, such as a wholegrain bagel filled with reduced fat cream cheese and salmon or make a little pot of fruit, natural yoghurt, honey and almonds.
+Your mid-afternoon slump could be down to what you got up to that morning.
+If you don’t make time for breakfast, you’re more likely to feel sleepy during the latter stages of your working day.
+Make sure you eat a breakfast full of protein and wholegrains, such as scrambled eggs on wholegrain toast, porridge with almonds and apple, or a fresh fruit smoothie.
+If you don’t have much time in the morning or don’t feel like eating first thing, you could always have a breakfast on the move, such as a wholegrain bagel filled with reduced fat cream cheese and salmon, or make a little pot of fruit, natural yoghurt, honey and almonds.

-For example, you should eat no more than a fist-sized helping of your favourite carbohydrate and limit your fat intake.
-This is because fat takes a long time to digest and leaves you feeling overly full and consequently rather sluggish.
-So you could eat a salad with egg, turkey or some chickpeas.
-Other good, slump-fighting lunches include wholewheat pasta or rice, served with a tomato and olive oil sauce with some salad, or some chicken soup for chilly days.
+Carbs and fat can fuel afternoon slumps.
+If you love fries or sandwiches as big as houses, your energy levels will plummet come mid-afternoon.
+However, you don’t need to cut out carbohydrates and fat altogether.
+Instead, simply reduce your portions, eating no more than a fist-sized helping of your favourite carb and limiting that fat intake.
+Fat takes a long time to digest and leaves you feeling over-full and consequently rather sluggish.
+Maybe eat a salad with egg, turkey or chickpeas.
+Other good, slump-fighting lunches include whole-wheat pasta or rice, served with salad and a tomato and olive oil sauce or chicken soup for chillier days.

 Take a break